Creighton University School of Law

 Creighton University School of Law, located in Omaha, Nebraska, United States, is part of the Jesuit Creighton University.

 History

 The School of Law was founded in 1904 as a joint project with the Omaha Bar Association, with Timothy J. Mahoney as the first dean.
 It was housed in the Edward Creighton Institute on S. 18th Street until 1921, when it moved to new quarters on the Creighton campus.

+The law school was accredited by the American Bar Association in 1924.

+Paul E. McGreal, J.D.
+LLM, served as the law school's dean from 2015 through July 2017.
+Joshua P. Fershee was named the school's 11th dean in 2019 after serving two years as interim dean.

 Admissions

 The middle 50% range of LSAT scores of the full-time Fall 2018 entering class was 150–156.
 In this class, the male to female ratio is 51 percent to 49 percent, respectively.
 19 percent of this class is a minority.

-Scholarships

-Creighton Law offers multiple types of scholarships to incoming first-year law students, as well as scholarships to returning second- and third-year law students.
-Examples include the Dean's Academic Scholarship, and the Frances M. Ryan Diversity Scholarship.
-73% of the 2018 entering class received a scholarship.